Police: Mom let 2-year-old handle gun before fatal shooting

-A woman arrested after her 2-year-old son picked up her loaded handgun and fatally shot his 9-year-old brother said she previously allowed the younger boy to practice pulling the trigger of the weapon when it was unloaded, Phoenix police said Tuesday.

-Landen Lavarnia was shot in the head Monday and has since died, police said.
+Landen Lavarnia was declared dead at a hospital, Phoenix police spokesman Sgt.
+Vince Lewis said.
+Police had initially said the boy died on Monday when he was shot.
+But they corrected themselves and said he remained on life support earlier Tuesday before dying in the late afternoon.

+The mother, Wendy Lavarnia, 28, told police she had put her loaded gun on a bed within reach of her 2-year-old and 4-year-old sons while she turned to get a holster, according to court records.
+That's when the 2-year-old grabbed the gun and shot her 9-year-old son, who was playing video games a few feet away, police said.

-Wendy Lavarnia, 28, "described allowing the 2-year-old to practice pulling the trigger of this gun when empty on previous occasions," police said court records.
+Wendy Lavarnia told police she had allowed "the 2-year-old to practice pulling the trigger of this gun when empty on previous occasions," the records showed.

-Police said Monday night that the 9-year-old had died as a result of being shot but corrected that information Tuesday morning to say he remained on life support.

-Sgt.
-Vince Lewis, a Phoenix Police Department spokesman, said Landen Lavarnia was pronounced dead late Tuesday afternoon.
+Lavarnia had appeared in court briefly before the boy was declared dead, and asked the judge whether she could go to the hospital to see him, but the judge said she couldn't get out of jail without posting a $25,000 bond.
+The judge also said she had to stay away from victims in the case as well as any children.

-Wendy Lavarnia didn't have an attorney and spoke little when she appeared briefly before a judge Tuesday after being arrested and jailed on suspicion of four counts of child abuse -- one count for each of her four children in the home.
+She didn't have an attorney and spoke little during her brief appearance.
+She was jailed on suspicion of four counts of child abuse — one count for each of her four children in the home.

 Lewis says investigators are examining whether to bring additional charges against the boy's parents.